MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Work-with-Universal-Actions-for-Adaptive-Cards.md

 ---
 title: Use Universal Actions for Adaptive Card
-description: Learn to work with the Universal Actions for Adaptive Cards, including Schema for UniversalActions for Adaptive cards, Refresh model, and backward compatibility ms.topic: conceptual ms.localizationpriority: medium ms.date: 12/20/2022
+description: Learn to work with the Universal Actions for Adaptive Cards, including Schema for UniversalActions for Adaptive cards, Refresh model, and backward compatibility. ms.topic: conceptual ms.localizationpriority: medium ms.date: 12/20/2022